 Booking Southwest flights by using the Bilt Travel Portal

-First, you’ll need to log into the Bilt Rewards app or open up the Bilt Travel Portal on your preferred browser — the screenshots below are from the website, though the app offers a similar booking experience.
-Start by clicking on “Flights” and entering your preferred departure and arrival cities and travel dates.
-Then, press the search button.
+Start by logging into the Bilt Rewards app or opening up the Bilt Travel Portal on your preferred browser — the screenshots below are from the website, though the app offers a similar booking experience.

 For this example, let’s find a one-way Southwest Airlines flight from Washington, D.C.
 (DCA) to Tampa (TPA) in early May.
 The results page, pictured below, shows a brief overview of all available points and miles options, plus the cash rates, to compare.

 While a few Southwest flights appeared near the top of the page, you also have the option to filter results by carrier.
-Just click on “Airline,” then tick the “Southwest Airlines” box and hit the “Apply” button to narrow those results.
+Just click on “Airline,” then check the “Southwest Airlines” box and hit the “Apply” button to narrow those results.

 By scrolling to the right, you can also see how much other Southwest fares cost.
 Wanna Get Away Plus tickets are available for $134 or 10,759 points, while Anytime tickets will run you $194 or 15,558 points, and Business Select tickets cost $244 or 19,558 points.